• Skip to primary navigation

 • Is it reassurance?

-• Are you looking for some sort of proof?
+• Are you looking for some proof?

 1. If you are interested in the Truth Effect, you can read more about it here https://en.wikipedia.org/wiki/Illusory_truth_effect.
 For those of you with a background in Social Constructionism, you can just refer to how knowledge and meaning is constructed. ↩︎